SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

     plink --file yourfile --flag modifiers that makes some action on your file

-where *yourfile* is the root name of the two text files .ped and .map. if you use the flag *–bfile*, instead, you call the three binary files .bed, .bin and .fam.
+where *yourfile* is the root name of the two text files .ped and .map. if you use the flag *--bfile*, instead, you call the three binary files .bed, .bin and .fam.

 We start with some example: pass from one file format to the other and